 Instead of scrambling to save money each month after the well runs dry, make it a priority by automating your savings.
 By having the funds sent to a separate account the moment your direct deposit is disbursed, you don’t have to go through the hassle of making an additional transfer.
 Plus, it won’t be as tempting to spend money that’s sitting in a savings account that you don’t make regular transactions out of.

 If you’re self-employed, you’ll have to be a bit more disciplined.
-Assuming you don’t pay yourself a salary, make it a priority to transfer funds into your savings account each time funds hit your account.
+Assuming you don’t pay yourself a salary, make it a priority to transfer funds into your bank account each time funds hit your account.
 Doing so will ensure you hit your savings targets each month.

 Not a big fan of cards and prefer to use cash for everyday expenses?
 The envelope system may be the perfect fit for you.
 In a nutshell, you’d transfer the amount you budget for savings to the appropriate account, pay your bills, and place what’s left in envelopes labeled by their intended use.
 Funds can be moved between envelopes, but once they’re empty, your spending stops until the next budget cycle.